Jared-Godar/codeup_notes/admin/daily_quotes.md

 > 19OCT21
 "The process of doing a second draft is the process of making it look like you knew what you were doing all along." -Neil Gaiman

+> 20OCT21
+"We know very little, and yet it is astonishing that we know so much, and still more astonishing that so little knowledge can give us so much power."
+Bertrand Russell